Housen Mushema

-Housen Mushema is a Ugandan runway, commercial and editorial model, actor and fashion producer known for playing the lead role of Balikoowa in Balikoowa in the City, Sokke on The Hostel, Andrew on Second Chance, Ben Ssali on Power of Legacy, Ian on Mistakes Girls Do, Michael on Veronica's Wish, Anthony on Bed of Thorns in addition to roles on other shows and films, including November Tear, False Dreams and The Lukkas.
+Housen Mushema is a Ugandan runway, commercial and editorial model, actor and fashion producer known for playing the lead role of Balikoowa in Balikoowa in the City, Sokke in The Hostel, Andrew in Second Chance, Ben Ssali in Power of Legacy, Ian in Mistakes Girls Do, Michael in Veronica's Wish, Anthony in Bed of Thorns, in addition to roles in other shows and films, including November Tear, False Dreams and The Lukkas.

-He is a recipient of the Abyranz Fashion and Style Awards 2015 in the Outstanding Male Model category and he has hit most Man Crush Monday features in numerous magazines in Kampala.
-He also appeared at number 7 on Satisfashion Ug Magazine's 8 most revered male models in Uganda in 2014.
+He is a recipient of the Abyranz Fashion and Style Awards 2015 in the Outstanding Male Model category.
+He has been featured in several "Man Crush Monday" segments in magazines in Kampala.
+He was listed at number seven on Satisfashion Ug magazine's "The 8 most revered male models in Kampala" in 2014.

 Career

 Modeling

 Housen started modeling in 2013 while in his second year at Makerere University after his father became ill, forcing him to find a job to pay for his tuition.
-His first modeling job was as an usher at events before walking the runway or appearing in any magazines.
+His first modeling job was as an usher at events before walking the runway or appearing in magazines.
 He was signed by Joram Model Management in 2015.

-In 2015, Housen won an award for the most outstanding Male Model Uganda at the Abryanz Style and Fashion Awards.
+In 2015, Housen won an award for the Most Outstanding Male Model Uganda at the Abryanz Style and Fashion Awards.

-He has worked at a number of shows both local and International including Kampala Fashion Week 2014, purpleRyan hub, Malengo Fashion Show, the Swahili Fashion Week, The bride and Groom Expo.2014/2016, Genesis Night by Hellen Lukoma (2014) and Abryanz Style and Fashion Awards (2013/2014/2015).
-He has also appeared and done photo shoots with biggest magazines in Uganda like the Bride and groom Magazine, the Flair and many more.
+He has worked at a number of shows both local and international, including Kampala Fashion Week 2014, PurpleRyan Hub, Malengo Fashion Show, Swahili Fashion Week, The bride and Groom Expo.(2014 and 2016), Genesis Night by Hellen Lukoma (2014) and Abryanz Style and Fashion Awards (2013–2015).
+He has also appeared and done photo shoots for magazines in Uganda, including Bride and Groom Magazine and Flair.

-He has worked with numerous designers including Jose Hendo (New York), Martha Jabo (Uganda), Motions (Rwanda), Emolsam_DNA and so many others.
+He has worked with numerous designers including Jose Hendo (New York), Martha Jabo (Uganda), Motions (Rwanda), and Emolsam_DNA.

 He produced the Hijab and Kanzu fashion show in 2016 and co-produced The Vintage fashion show alongside his boss Joram Muzira in 2017.